LLNL/axom/src/components/shroud/docs/options.rst

 constructor

-   Mark function as a constructor
+   Mark function as a constructor.

 pure